IBM/client-insight-wealth-management/README.md

 # Client Insight for Wealth Management

 In this code pattern, we will explore the Client Insight for Wealth Management service.
-This service provides a set of analytical models that help you obtain client insights for retaining clients and providing greater service.
-It is specifically designed to support wealth management companies and their clients.
-You can segment your clients based on their behavior, determine attrition propensity, and enhance client engagement and increasing retention.
+We will use the service to retrieve and display client data and analytics.
+These analytics include attrition score, predicting life events and segmenting your clients based on their attributes.
+This can provide wealth management companies key insights to provide greater service and retaining clients.
+In this code pattern, we walk through the service in a Jupyter Notebook to understand the calls and data retrieved from the service.
+Next, we display the retrieved data through a dashboard by creating a Python Flask web application using the service.

+This code pattern is designed for developers with interest in financial services or providing enhanced customer service.
 When the reader has completed this code pattern, they will understand how to:

 * Retrieve client insight through the Client Insight for Wealth Management (CIWM) service
 * Walk through Notebook to understand use of the service